 At this point, the digital marketing landscape has been disrupted so much that what was effective just a few years ago is now old hat.
 Posting content to social media was once all you needed to grow a following.
 Today, customer interactions come at a premium.
 If you aren’t wowing your customers with personalized content or starting a real conversation with them, you’re falling behind the curve.
 While some businesses are on the cusp of the latest marketing trends, many others are still playing catch-up to what was hot a few years ago.
-If you still feel like your head is spinning from 2019, 2020 promises to be even more disruptive.
+If you still feel like your head is spinning from 2020, 2021 promises to be even more promising in Digital Marketing.
 And it isn’t just new technologies that are changing the game.

 Omnichannel is a term that gets thrown around a lot.
 But it’s not just a buzzword.
 The best way to understand omnichannel is to compare it to the term “multichannel.”

 In a multichannel marketing strategy, you set up various marketing touchpoints that reinforce each other to ease a customer through their buying journey.
 For example, you may use social media as a channel to attract visitors to your website and email as a channel to nurture leads.

 In simple terms integrating - Podcasts, Smartphone Apps, Live Broadcasts, Live chat, SMS, PR and press releases, Offline ads, Direct mail, Offline events, Chatbots and virtual assistants, in your digital marketing strategy is Omnichannel Marketing.